- Summarize the long-term health implications and the dietary approaches to living with type 1 and type 2 diabetes.

 - Type 1 diabetes was once a death sentence, but now can be treated with insulin injections.
 Type 1 diabetes is still a death sentence in countries around the world where refrigeration and health care access is lacking.

-- Insulin injections do not cure Type 1 diabetes, and people with diabetes can suffer many diseases complications.
+- Insulin injections do not cure Type 1 diabetes, and people with diabetes can suffer many disease complications.
 Diabetes complications can be prevented by strictly managing blood-glucose levels, adhering to a healthy diet, and increasing physical activity.

 - The incidence of type 2 diabetes has more than doubled in the United States and around the world in the past thirty years and the rise is partly attributed to the increase in obesity.
 Incidence has risen faster in low and middle-income countries.
 The front-line approach for treating people with type 2 diabetes includes eating a healthy diet and increasing physical activity.